Interns are invited to join us from March until November

 - A space in our farm garden of your own to grow what you want

-- An opportunity to explore this beautiful region of Nova Scotia on the Bay of Fundy (several bikes available, mud sliding, swimming, sports, hiking and foraging are all things that are commonly done here)
+- An opportunity to explore this beautiful region of Nova Scotia on the Bay of Fundy ie. several bikes available, mud-sliding, swimming, sports, hiking and foraging are all things that are commonly done here

-- The chance to meet others locally and from around the world, involved in the farm and food revival movement
+- The chance to meet others locally and from around the world who are involved in the farm and food revival movement

 - Campfires, playing music and socializing are common activities enjoyed on the farm (sing it!)

-- International applicants are encouraged to apply to the internship.
-However, the applicant will be expected to research information regarding visa and travel restrictions.
-Please keep in mind that we are not English teachers and we expect applicants to have a basic knowledge to communicate in English
+- International applicants will be expected to research information regarding visa and travel restrictions.
+Please keep in mind that we expect applicants to have a basic knowledge to communicate in english

 - Please email us a request for a questionnaire.
-It can be send together with your resume and 2-3 references to: firstname.lastname@example.org .
-Follow up communication and an interview will be done by phone or Skype with Nancy Roberts.
+It can be sent together with your resume and 2-3 references to: email@example.com .
+Follow up communication and an interview will be done by phone or skype with Nancy Roberts.